 - trolley collection.

-Once a commencement date has been determined CBS will contact all licence holders and applicants about the changes and provide details of how to notify CBS should you no longer require a licence.
+CBS is contacting all licence holders and applicants about the changes that commenced on 20 July 2020 and providing details of how to notify CBS should you no longer require a licence.

 Information about labour hire licences, including applying for a licence and other responsibilities of labour hire providers, is available on the Labour hire licence page on the SA.GOV website.